albugowy15/auto-frs-schedule/README.md

 ## Libraries
 ### calamine
 Calamine is a pure Rust Excel/OpenDocument Speadsheet file reader: it reads XLSX, XLS, ODS and more.
 ### tokio
 A runtime for writing reliable, asynchronous, and slim applications with the Rust programming language.
-### mysql_async
+### sqlx
-Async Mysql client library implemented in rust based on futures and tokio.
+The Rust SQL Toolkit.
+An async, pure Rust SQL crate featuring compile-time checked queries without a DSL.
+Supports PostgreSQL, MySQL, SQLite, and MSSQL.
 ### clap
 A full featured, fast Command Line Argument Parser for Rust.